intuit/sdp/README.md

 # SDP - a scalable size unit
 An android SDK that provides a new size unit - sdp (scalable dp).
 This size unit scales with the screen size.
 It can help Android developers with supporting multiple screens.

+for text views please reffer to [SSP](https://github.com/intuit/ssp) which is based on the sp size unit for texts.

 # Attention
 Use it carefully! for example, in most cases you still need to design a different layout for tablets.